BoGrape: Bayesian optimization over graphs with shortest-path encoded: Additional numerical results

-Randomly sample feasible graphs is not trivial because the graph structure and features should be reasonable and compatible with each other, e.g., satisfying structural feasibility, dataset-specific constraints, etc. in molecular generation task.
-Here we consider random sampling over QM7 and QM9, to guarantee the feasibility of samples and compare it with Limeade.
+Random sampling is a common baseline, but is excluded in Section \ref{subsec:molecular_design} since it rarely produces even feasible solutions.
+Randomly sample feasible graphs is untrivial in molecular generation task because the graph structure and features should be reasonable and compatible with each other, e.g., satisfying structural feasibility, dataset-specific constraints, etc..
+Here we consider random sampling over QM7 and QM9, to guarantee the feasibility of samples and compare it with Limeade \citep{zhang2025limeade}.
+Limeade is proposed as a feasible molecule generator, which is further enhanced by incorporating the composition constraints and symmetry-breaking constraints \citep{zhang2023optimizing}.
 Figure \ref{fig:sampling_results} plots the regret curve over 50 iterations for both sample methods.
 In all cases, Limeade outperforms random sampling, showing the limitations of random sampling.
 Therefore, we choose Limeade as our sampling baseline.